Ashu999/price-tracker-app/README.md

 # <img  width="30" src="./.readme/icon.svg"/> Price Tracker App

-Track Price of Products on E-commerce site (like Amazon) and get Email notification when their price drops.
+Track the Price of Products on E-commerce site(s) (like Amazon) and get Email notifications when the price drops.

 ---